Sunderland AFC supporters given three-year bans for their parts in disorder on day of Celtic friendly game

 Fighting broke out at numerous locations across the city on the day of the game.

-Both men contested the banning order applications by Northumbria Police, but the pair were convicted following trials at Sunderland Magistrates’ Court.
+Both men contested the banning order applications by Northumbria Police, but the pair were unsuccessful following hearings at Sunderland Magistrates’ Court.

 Giving evidence during the hearing, constable Mark Sadler, a police spotter with Northumbria Police’s football intelligence unit, said that Allan had been identified as being part of disorder on the day of the Celtic game when violence broke out in the North Bridge Street area, while he had also been involved in disorder before the Sunderland v Middlesbrough game at the Stadium of Light in August 2016 and before the Black Cats’ trip to Millwall in London in March this year.